Types of Exercise to Help Joint Pain

-The human body was designed to be in motion, and nearly everyone, even arthritis sufferers, can benefit from a regular exercise routine.
-John Hopkins Medicine’s Arthritis Center suggests three goals for creating an exercise program for arthritis patients: (1) preserve or restore range of motion and flexibility around affected joints, 2) increase muscle strength and endurance, and 3) increase aerobic conditioning to improve mood and decrease health risks associated with a sedentary lifestyle.
+The human body was designed to be in motion, and nearly everyone, even arthritis sufferers and athletes, can benefit from a regular exercise routine.
+Johns Hopkins Medicine’s Arthritis Center suggests three goals for creating an exercise program for arthritis patients: (1) preserve or restore range of motion and flexibility around affected joints, 2) increase muscle strength and endurance, and 3) increase aerobic conditioning to improve mood and decrease health risks associated with a sedentary lifestyle.

 Does Exercise Make Arthritis Worse?